Women's Advice for Girls: Stay in School. Believe in Yourself.

 "When girls plan, when girls go to school, when girls are not deprived of their childhood because of marriage, the world wins!"

 "When girls plan, when girls go to school, when girls are not deprived of their childhood because of marriage, the world wins!" says Félicité Tchibindat, UNICEF's Representative in Niger.
-Above, Tchinindat congratulates Pascaline, a teenager from a poor neighborhood in Niamey, Niger's capital, after her team won a soccer tournament.
-Pascaline attends Academie Atcha, a UNICEF-supported program that combines athletics and academics to keep girls in school.
+Above, Tchinindat (in UNICEF shirt) congratulates Pascaline, a teenager from a poor neighborhood in Niamey, Niger's capital, after her team won a soccer tournament.
+Pascaline attends Academie Atcha, a UNICEF-supported program that combines athletics and academics to keep at-risk girls in school.
 Niger has the world's highest rate of child marriage: 76 percent of women are married before their 18th birthday. © UNICEF/UNI211151/Haro

 "I wanted to be the one, to be the best in school, but I could not.
 I'm very proud of her."